An official website of the United States government

 Consumer-driven health plan (CDHP).
 This type of plan combines a high-deductible health policy that provides protection from catastrophic medical expenses with a tax-favored account that pays routine health care expenses such as those for prescription medications and doctors’ visits.

-High-deductible health plan (HDHP).
+High deductible health plan (HDHP).
 This type of plan typically features a higher deductible and lower insurance premiums than those of traditional health plans.
 The plan includes catastrophic coverage to protect against large medical expenses, but the insured is responsible for routine out-of-pocket expenses up until they meet the plan deductible.
+For 2015 and 2016, the Internal Revenue Service (IRS) minimum deductible amount allowed for single coverage HDHP plans is $1,300.

 HMOs assume both the financial risks associated with providing comprehensive medical services and the responsibility for delivering health care in a particular geographic area, usually in return for a fixed, prepaid fee from members.
 HMOs emphasize preventive care and cover most types of care in full or subject to a copayment.